 Rule 5.3: General Trust Definitions

+A. Introduction.

-- A. Introduction. - 1.
-The definitions in this rule apply to any/all types of trusts.
+- 1. The definitions in this rule apply to any/all types of trusts. - 2.
+Each type of trust has definitions which are specific to that trust classification that are discussed under other rules.